magnars/dash.el/README.md

 - The `-min` and `-max` functions are no longer variadic, but take a list to be more in line with the other dash functions.

-- The `-min-by` and `-max-by` now take a comparator function to sort by.
+- `-min-by` and `-max-by` now take a comparator function to sort by.

-Also: The stated scope of dash is increasing.
+The stated scope of dash is increasing.
 It now includes more functional style functions, like combinators and threading macros.
 These have been creeping in anyway, since they're so darn useful.
 Time to make it official. :)

+- `-rpartial`, `-juxt` and `-applify` are moved to a separate package.
+  Note that `-partial` is still in dash for backwards compatibility reasons.

 These new combinators require Emacs 24 for its lexical scope.
-So you'll have to include them with `(require 'dash-functional)`.
+So they are offered in a separate package: `dash-functional`.

 ## Installation